 Decoders attached to the video network request the video stream and convert the IP packets to synchronized video and audio for display.
-All Decoder video output is digital (even if the input to the Encoder is analog) and is output through the HDMI OUT connector.
+All Decoder video output is digital (even if input is analog) and is output through the HDMI OUT connector.
 Balanced analog audio is available through the 5-pin Phoenix connector on the Decoder or embedded digital audio is available through the HDMI OUT connector.
-Most Decoder and Encoder models have an IR transmitter and bi-directional serial port built-in for control of the display or third-party device co-located at the Decoder.
-Please check your specific N-series model to make sure IR and serial control options are available if required.
+Most Decoder and Encoder models have an IR transmitter and bi-directional serial port builtin for control of the display or third-party device co-located at the Decoder.
+Please check your specific Nseries model to make sure IR and serial control options are available if required.

-Each Decoder and Encoder have locally-stored splash-screens (LocalPlay on Decoder and HostPlay on Encoder) that can be commanded to play or will show in the event of network or video signal outage.
+Each Decoder (and Encoder) have locally-stored splash-screens (LocalPlay) that can be commanded to play or will show in the event of network (or video signal) outage.
 When the network link goes down, this image will automatically play and can be used for diagnostics.
 Users can upload their own LocalPlay images and audio for digital signage when live video may not be needed.
+Up to 64 images can be stored in each N2000 and N3000 device (eight per playlist), and up to five images can be stored in each N1000 device (one per playlist).

-The N-Series Networked AV IP format allows it to be integrated over copper, fiber, or wireless links with the appropriate network hardware.
+SVSI's Networked AV IP format allows it to be integrated over copper, fiber, or wireless links with the appropriate network hardware.
 With IT support, high-definition video and audio can be streamed over common networks to be delivered when and where it is needed.

-For pre-installation support, please contact tech support via email at svsisupport@harman.com or (256) 461-7143.
+For pre-installation support, please contact SVSI via email at svsisupport@harman.com or (256) 461-7143.